 We like the canal route planner from CanalPlan AC it will help you work out how many hours per day to travel, where to stop for the night - a great tool for say the Cheshire Ring or the Four Counties.
 When using the route planner the start and end place you should enter is Boothstown Basin.

 The Boaters Handbook - Please have a look at this if you are planning a trip on the canals.
 It is a very useful resource to help you master how to do some basic manoeuvre's and make sense of canal etiquette and it will help you feel confident about using a boat on the canals.
-Recommended if you are hiring a narrowboat in the UK.
+Here is a link to the Boaters Handbook DVD on YouTube - recommended if you are hiring a narrowboat in the UK but remember the Bridgewater canal has no locks.

 In October 2016 Star Narrowboat Holidays achieved QAB status!
 As a member of the British Marine Federation we have been assessed on our handover competence and customer service.
 British Marine run the scheme with licence from VisitEngland, they say 'the Quality Accredited Boatyard Scheme is not a star rating scheme, it's an accreditation, that offers reassurances of safe and legal practices together with good customer service.
 The assessments are carried out every three years with random inspection during the 3 year cycle.'
 As the business who has the QAB we say where it reads 'Boatyard' please read 'Business'.

 You can cruise our boats to Liverpool from our base - ask us for more info if you are interested or book your passage online.

 A great website useful for canal boat holiday planning, excellent for info on routes, culture and history of the canal system in the UK.